Leafwing-Studios/leafwing-input-manager/README.md

 ## Features

 - Full keyboard, mouse and joystick support for button-like inputs.
+- Effortlessly wire UI buttons to game state with one simple component!
+  - When clicked, your button will send a virtual button press to the corresponding entity.
 - Store all your input mappings in a single `InputMap` component
   - No more bespoke `Keybindings<KeyCode>`, `Keybindings<Gamepad>`
 - Look up your current input state in a single `ActionState` component